TSP23SCM82M/assign1/assign2/README.md

 Prior to inserting the new page, LRU selects the page that had the least recently utilized end and writes it to the disk.

-*Clock*

-CLOCK determines whether the desired page is already present in the buffer pool.

-If it's there, it lets us know about it and raises the pin count, which shows that it's in use.

-If not, it searches for a free space in the pool to use.
-If it locates an empty space, it fills it with the desired page from the disk.

-Importantly, CLOCK uses a reference bit to keep track of whether or not each page in the pool has recently been accessed.

-It clears the reference bit and searches for the next page if it needs to replace a page and discovers one that has a reference bit set, indicating that it has recently been used.

-Until it finds a page that doesn't have the reference bit set, indicating that it hasn't been used recently, it continues doing this and replaces that page with the new one.

 *initBufferPool*